 Generally, emancipation is the legal path that gives you the ability to do what you intend.
 It does require parental consent with some exceptions.
 There are a few alternatives, such as specific emancipation and guardianship.
 Alaska Youth Advocates has a handbook that goes through all the...Read more »

 I have sole legal custody & primary physical of all 4 kids with my felon ex in another state getting visitation.
-My son & ex believe that I have lost custody in this scenerio & that I cant put my son into residential treatment or theraputic foster care (Im not comfortable with him returning home...
+My son & ex believe that I have lost custody in this scenerio & that I cant put my son into residential treatment or theraputic foster care (Im not comfortable with him...
 Read more »

 Your rights have not been terminated, and your custody order remains in effect.
 Physical custody may have been temporarily given to the state (though there's a big difference between temporary detention pending trial, and being committed to a facility at the final disposition hearing).
-The state...Read more »
+The...Read more »

 I have custody of her but her father and I agreed to let her move to Washington with him. now she has run away and wants to come back. what are my rights as her parent and if I picked her up or flew her home would there be any legal actions he could take against me?

 If you have custody under a court order, there would be little risk for you to fly her home.
 The important thing is to keep the father in the loop.
 Just keep your daughter safe and work together with her father.
 If you can't do both, err on the side of keeping your daughter safe.
-Just keep in...Read more »
+Just...Read more »

 This may be a matter of policy at the particular college you pick.
 In general, until you turn 18 your parents have legal custody of you.
 This means they have decision making authority, and they are the ones who are supposed to sign admissions paperwork, etc. However, some organizations make...Read more »

 There is a legal process for gaining independence if you are living apart from your parent or guardian and can show that you are capable of sustained self support.
 The process is called "emancipation."
-If you are still living with your parents or you are in foster care, it's not clear you would...Read more »
+If you are still living with your parents or you are in foster care, it's not...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.